lupyuen/lupyuen.github.io/src/unicorn.md

 From this we deduce that Unicorn Emulator treats a sequence of Arm64 Instructions as a Block, until it sees a Branch Instruction.
 (Including function calls)

+TODO: Would be great in the Block Hook to map the address against the ELF Symbol Table, so we know what function we're running

 # Unmapped Memory in Unicorn Emulator

 TODO